aswinpajayan/dot-files/README.md

 ![nvim config](nvim_config.png)

 also note that the code completion with pytorch is working seemlessly.
-But i guess it can get even better with the floating popups in nvim 0.3 and coc.nvim for now it has
+Changed to vim-lsp for completion suggestions
+Key Features
+  * auto completeion               - ncm2 (buffer, path, languages)
-  * ncm2 - neocomplete
+  * python code style enforcement  - pylint
-  * flake8
-  * jedi language server
+  * Multiple language support      - vim-lsp and vim-lsp-settings
-  * Semshi for symantic highlighting
+  * Semantic highlighting          - Semshi (python) , vim-lsp (for supported languages)
-  * neomake
+  * check for errors as you type   - neomake

-Note that you might have to install flake8 seperately.
+You can use  [this script](setup-scripts/setup-nvim.sh) for setting up neovim on debian based OS.
+It will take care of installing and setting up dependencies
+ - pynvim
+ - node version >= 10
+ - neovim >= 0.4
+ - pylint
+ - python-language-server

 Also take care you python environment using `python3_host_prog`.
-It takes care of my conda env.
+It takes care of my conda env. or `python_host_prog` for python 2.7

+For getting completion for supported languages, run :LspInstallServer <server-name>

 # Ranger config